Miriam Lexmann

 Miriam Lexmann (born 2 December 1972) is a Slovak politician who has been a Member of the European Parliament since February 2020 and member of the Christian Democratic Movement.

+Lexmann is of German descent.
+Her ancestors came to central Slovakia in 1853.
+Her great-uncle was Mikuláš Jozef Lexmann, a Dominican priest and superior of the Dominican Order, who died in a labour camp in 1950 as a result of inhumane treatment.
+His beatification process was opened in 2013.

 Early life and education

-Lexmann was born to Eugen and Marta Lexmann in Bratislava, Slovakia.
-She has three sisters.
-Lexmann is of German descent: Her great-uncle, Mikuláš Jozef Lexmann, came to central Slovakia in 1853.
+Lexmann was born to Eugen Lexmann, a meteorologist, and Marta Lexmann in Bratislava, Slovakia.
+She is the oldest of four sisters.

+Lexmann attended high school at Gymnasium Jura Hronca in Bratislava, where she studied in a class focused on mathematics, physics, and programming.
+She then studied at Comenius University in Bratislava from 1992 to 1999, where she obtained a master's degree in philosophy.

-Upon graduation from university, Lexmann worked for the political non-profit International Republican Institute (IRI).
+Upon graduation from university, she worked for the political non-profit International Republican Institute (IRI).
 She is dedicated to the impact of misinformation on public opinion.

 Political career

+Lexmann was one of the founders of the youth branch of the Slovak Christian Democratic Movement (KDH) and has been active member of KDH for nearly three decades.
+She currently serves as the party’s coordinator on foreign and security policy.

 During the 2019 European Parliament election in Slovakia, Lexmann received 27,833 preferential votes and remained in second place, thus being elected as a member of the European Parliament.
 Despite this, she would assume the mandate only after Brexit.
 Regarding the situation, Lexmann said: "I can't say I'm looking forward to Brexit.
 I see a higher interest in Brexit not happening."
 She initially wanted to work at her previous workplace, but started working in the faction of the European People's Party after Brexit.
 She became a full member of the European Parliament Committee on Foreign Affairs (AFET) and was included as a substitute in the European Parliament Subcommittee on Security and Defence (SEDE).
 Lexmann took the oath on 16 February 2020.

+Lexmann is a founding member and EU Co-Chair of the Inter-Parliamentary Alliance on China (IPAC), which was launched in June 2020.

 In November 2023, Lexmann declared that she is considering candidacy in the 2024 Slovak presidential election.

 Following the 2024 European elections, Lexmann became a quaestor of the European Parliament, making her part of the Parliament's leadership under President Roberta Metsola.

 In November 2025, Lexmann stated that once one of the two married individuals undergoes a legal gender change, the marriage should be considered as no longer valid, as the Slovak Constitution does not allow that.